ministryofjustice/cloud-platform-user-docs/01-getting-started/003-ecr-setup.md

 The end result will be a kubernetes `Secret` inside your environment, called `ecr-repo-my-app-name`; the secret holds IAM access keys to authenticate with the registry and the actual repository URL.

+Note: For `ecr-repo-my-app-name` you should use the value of the `name` property of the `kubernetes_secret` resource in the `ecr.tf` file you created previously.

 To retrieve the credentials:
 ```
 kubectl -n <namespace_name> get secret ecr-repo-my-app-name -o yaml